Welcome to the Colorado Resource Toolbox

 Is a dependent a child or relative?
 What benefits might the taxpayer claim as a result?
 This tool is a combination of all the Pub 4012 charts - without the charts.
 Choose the various taxpayer and dependent options and see a list of benefits.
 If they don't qualify for a benefit, click on it to see why not.

 This tool is for the ERO who has experienced an IRS tax return submission reject due to a mismatched EIN and payer name.
 The entries in this list has been accumulated from several unverified lists and is by no means complete but may help you find the right EIN if digits are reversed or entered incorrectly.
 You can enter either the name or EIN from the incorrect tax return and indicate the number of mismatched digits for which you wish to search.
 DO NOT USE THIS LIST AS A PRIMARY SOURCE FOR EINS; due to mergers, many companies retain multiple EINs.
-Links to other sources are also provided.
+Links to other suggested sources are also provided.

 This is the Form 1040-ES form with considerable expansion, used to estimate taxes for the next year.